csinva/csinva.github.io/_notes/stat/causal_inference.md

 ## weighting methods

 *Weighting methods assign a different importance weight to each unit to match the covariates distributions across treatment groups after reweighting.
-Balance is often used as a goodness of fit check after weighting. ([imbens & rubin 2015](https://www.cambridge.org/core/books/causal-inference-for-statistics-social-and-biomedical-sciences/71126BE90C58F1A431FE9B2DD07938AB))*
+Balance is often used as a goodness of fit check after weighting ([imbens & rubin 2015](https://www.cambridge.org/core/books/causal-inference-for-statistics-social-and-biomedical-sciences/71126BE90C58F1A431FE9B2DD07938AB)).*

 ### inverse propensity weighting